Does It Catch Mice?

 clear goals

-recall not sufficient, application of content / skills is required
+recall not sufficient, application of content / skills is

 meta-cognition (“How am I doing?”)